How to calm a crying baby

-If nothing seems to work, it is okay to leave the baby in a safe place (like a crib or infant seat) and take time to calm down.
+If nothing works, it is okay to leave the baby in a safe place like a crib or infant seat and take time to calm down.
 Leave the room.
 Shut the door.
 Take a few deep breaths.
 Call a friend or family member.

 You should always respond when your baby cries.
-But sometimes, no matter what you try, you might not be able to get the crying to stop.
-If you’re feeling overwhelmed and your baby won’t stop crying, try to remember these helpful tips:
+But sometimes, no matter what you try, you might not be able to stop the crying.
+If you’re feeling overwhelmed and your baby won’t stop crying, remember:

 - All babies cry—it is how they communicate.

-- Your baby may cry more each day until he or she is 4-5 months old.
+- Your baby may cry a lot.
+Crying can increase until your baby is 4-5 months old.

 - Babies often cry more in the evenings.

 - Crying can last 30-40 minutes and even longer.
-An infant may spend 4-5 hours a day crying.
+Infants may spend up to 4-5 hours a day crying.